kagantmr/zuzu/README.md

 make run
 ```

 Currently, support for other boards is minimal.
-This is hopefully changed with the
+This will hopefully change with the Raspberry Pi support

 3. Debugging